drepo-eth/site/content/drepo/repository/index/index.md

 Code on a _Smart Contract Blockchain_ is _immutable_; changes after deployment are impossible.
 That includes bug fixes and the introduction of new features.
-Therefore, the index's feature set requires careful planning, and the code must be free of bugs or errors.
+Therefore, the index's feature set requires careful planning, and the code must be free of bugs and errors.
 In a nutshell, the system must be safe and future-proof.
 An overly complex system trying to handle all possibilities poses a risk to these requirements.
-Hence, simplicity and moving logic out of the index contract into connecting systems aids in creating a system that is less prone to errors and is open to future use cases.
+Hence, simplicity and moving advanced logic out of the index contract into connecting systems aids in creating a system that is less prone to errors and is open to future use cases.
 For example, the index does not include a feature of an elaborate role and permissions system.
 Instead, there is only a single owner of a group who possesses the right to add data and software releases.
 Separate contracts or applications should handle roles and user recovery.

-Proxy patterns allow the creation of upgradable Smart Contracts.
+Proxy patterns allow the creation of _Upgradable Smart Contracts_.
 By switching the implementation contract fixing bugs and adding new features is possible.
 However, upgrades are risky from a technical point of view as they might introduce security issues and could destroy stored data.
 More importantly, they